 Best MacBook Air docking stations in 2024

 If you have a modern MacBook Air with Thunderbolt 4, you'll be able to benefit from super-fast and responsive connections to your peripherals.
 And the Satechi Thunderbolt 4 Dock offers plenty of opportunities to take advantage of that.

 This 11-in-1 device boasts four Thunderbolt 4 slots, one of which acts as the host port, with 96W Power Delivery.
 You also get three USB-A 3.2 ports for your older devices, a USB-A 2.0 slot to charge your smartphone or other devices, an SD card reader, and a Gigabit Ethernet port to boot.

-If you want a Thunderbolt 3 docking station that supports HDMI, we recommend the Corsair TBT100.
-It has not just one but two HDMI ports, allowing you to connect two 4K monitors simultaneously at 60Hz.
-You also get four USB ports (two USB-A and two USB-C), an SD card reader, a Gigabit Ethernet slot, an audio jack and a Kensington lock to boot.
+Unlike the TBT200, which is number 2 on our list, the TBT100 has not just one but two HDMI ports, allowing you to connect two 4K monitors simultaneously at 60Hz.
+You also get four USB ports (two USB-A and two USB-C), an SD card reader, a Gigabit Ethernet slot, an audio jack, and a Kensington lock to boot.
 It delivers up to 85W of power to your MacBook Air, and in our view, its design is pretty smart looking too.

 Here's another very capable docking station for MacBook Air that supports Thunderbolt 4.
 Very well-built and reliable, the StarTech Thunderbolt 4 Dock supports up to 96W charging.
 It also offers a useful range of slots (11 in total), including four Thunderbolt 4 (USB 4.0) ports, one Gigabit Ethernet, three USB 3.2 Type-A ports, one USB 2.0 ports, an audio jack, and a SD slot, although there's no HDMI or DisplayPort.